oscarychen/django-ninja-simple-jwt/docs/settings.md

 Same-site policy to be used for refresh token cookie, defaults to `"Strict"`.

 ### WEB_REFRESH_COOKIE_PATH
-This is the path set on the cookie for refresh token, this path needs to match the url endpoint you are exposing for web token refresh.
-Defaults to `"/api/auth/web/token-refresh"`.
+This is the path set on the cookie for refresh token, this path needs to match the url endpoints you are exposing for web token refresh and web sign out.
+Defaults to `"/api/auth/web"`.

 ### USERNAME_FIELD
 This is the field on the User model that is used as the username.
 Defaults to `"username"`.